dbashford/mimosa-server-reload/README.md

 Some prerequisites for this module are:

+* Must be installed inside Mimosa, where `mimosa-server` is located
 * You must be using `mimosa-server`
 * You must start Mimosa using the `--server` or `-s` flag
 * You must not being using Mimosa's hosted server.
 Your `server.defaultServer.enabled` value should be set to false.